Welcome to the

 aabeginnersgroup@gmail.com.

-You do not have to stay for this meeting to get an attendance sheet, but if you have a desire to stop drinking you are welcome to stay and participate in todays discussion.
+You do not have to stay for the entire meeting to get an attendance sheet, but if you have a desire to stop drinking you are welcome to stay and participate in todays discussion.

 First Things First